j-nagar/recipes-and-ratings-analysis/README.md

     These features likely improve model performance as they help to capture more complex relationships between macronutrient compositions and the target variable.

 3. **Response Variable**:
-   - `calories`: Calorie content, the response variable, measured as a continuous quantitative value.
+   - `calories`: Number of calories, the response variable, measured as a continuous quantitative value.

 ### Preprocessing
 - FunctionTransformer: Custom function compute_ratios_log is used to compute additional features: Protein to Fat Ratio, Carbs to Fat Ratio, Log Sugar

 - PolynomialFeatures: Applied with degree=2 and interaction_only=True to generate interaction terms among input features.
 This captures the combined effects of features, enabling the model to learn more complex patterns.
-Scaling:

 - StandardScaler: Standardizes features by removing the mean and scaling to unit variance.
 Essential for ensuring that features contribute equally in the Lasso regression model.